Microsoft Online Services Privacy Statement

 Subprocessors who provide ancillary services to support Microsoft Online Services Subprocessor may process, store, or otherwise access limited customer data or personal data in the course of providing their ancillary services.

 Subprocessors who provide contract staff Contract staff who work in close coordination with Microsoft employees to help support, operate, and maintain the Microsoft Online Services and in the course of doing so may be exposed to customer data or personal data.
 In such cases, customer data still resides only in Microsoft facilities, on Microsoft systems, and is subject to Microsoft policies and supervision.
-For example, a subprocessor may perform remote troubleshooting on a Microsoft server and in the course of doing so may be exposed to snippets of customer data in a server crash dump log.
 Activities of these subprocessors related to online services are in scope for applicable third party audits.

 Microsoft’s contractual commitments to customers define customer data as all the data the customer provides to Microsoft through their use of our business cloud services (see how Microsoft categorizes data).
 Some customer data is personal data as defined under GDPR.
 Microsoft also processes some personal data generated or collected through the operation of the online services that is not contained within customer data.
 Microsoft’s Online Services Subprocessor List addresses both customer data and personal data.

 The Microsoft Online Services Subprocessor List identifies subprocessors authorized to subprocess customer data or personal data in Microsoft Online Services.
-This list is applicable for all Microsoft Online Services governed by the Online Services Terms for which Microsoft is a data processor.
+This list is applicable for all Microsoft Online Services governed by the Microsoft Data Protection Addendum (which is incorporated by reference in the Microsoft Product Terms) for which Microsoft is a data processor.

 Microsoft publishes the names of any new subprocessors for its online services at least six months in advance of the subprocessor’s authorization to perform services that may involve access to customer data or personal data.2